illinois-nsai/dede/README.md

 Example output screenshots are provided in the `assets` folder.

 ## Example use cases of DeDe
-We provide three example applications of DeDe:
+We provide three example applications of DeDe in the research paper:
 - **Traffic engineering**: a network flow optimization problem.
 - **Cluster scheduling**: a resource allocation problem in cluster computing.
 - **Load balancing**: a query balancing problem in distributed stores.

+These examples are implemented using the lower-level APIs of DeDe, which currently offer greater efficiency than the high-level APIs.
-Please refer to [examples/README.md](examples/README.md) for details.
+Please see [examples/README.md](examples/README.md) for more details.

 ## Citation
 If you use DeDe in your research, please cite our paper: